 Mark Zuckerberg, a student at Harvard, launches the social networking website Facebook on Wednesday, 4th February.

-20 Chinese immigrants gathering cockles are killed by fast rising tides in Morecambe bay.
+On 5th February 23 Chinese immigrants gathering cockles are killed by fast rising tides in Morecambe bay.

 On 9th February Diana Ross is sentenced to two days in a Los Angeles prison for driving on the wrong side of the road while drunk.

-Tower Records, one of the best-known US music retailers, files for bankruptcy on 10th February.
+Tower Records, one of the best known US music retailers, files for bankruptcy on 10th February.

 On 14th February the glass and concrete roof of the Transvaal aqua park in Moscow collapses, killing at least 26 people and injuring more than 100 others.

-Doris Troy, best-known for her songs Just One Look (a UK hit for the Hollies) and Watcha Gonna Do About It (an Australian hit for Peter Doyle), dies in Las Vegas on 16th February.
+Doris Troy, best known for her songs Just One Look (a UK hit for The Hollies) and Watcha Gonna Do About It (an Australian hit for Peter Doyle), dies in Las Vegas on 16th February.

 Les Gray, lead singer with Mud, dies from a heart attack on 21st February, aged 57.
 Although diagnosed with throat cancer, Gray had been due to make his final appearance with Les McKeown and Alvin Stardust at a Blast From The Past charity concert in Glasgow on 28th February.